nextapps-de/mikado/README.md

 - <a href="#view.unlisten">view.**unlisten**(event, \<options\>)</a>
 - <a href="#view.dispatch">view.**dispatch**(name, \<target\>, \<event\>)</a>

-DOM manipulation helpers (optional, not included in mikado.light.js):
+View manipulation helpers (optional, not included in mikado.light.js):

 - <a href="#view.move">view.**move**(node | index, index)</a>
 - <a href="#view.shift">view.**shift**(node | index, index)</a>